 The Duck Pond deposit is to be mined through a combination of open pit and underground mining methods.
 Primary production from the lower ore zones was established in 2010 and exploration activity to assess possible ore zone extensions is ongoing.

-Duck Pond's production in 2011 is projected to be approximately 14,000 tonnes of copper and 24,000 tonnes of zinc in concentrate.
-Differential flotation produces copper and zinc concentrates that are trucked to the port of St. Georges on the west coast of Newfoundland.
+Copper concentrate production in 2011 was 13,200 tonnes while zinc production was 21,300 tonnes of zinc concentrate.
+This compares with copper production of 15,000 tonnes and 20,200 tonnes of zinc production in 2010.